Hiding in the Shadows

 The Moment Someone Truly Saw Me

-But being together was far from simple.
+But our journey together was far from simple.
 In Sri Lanka, like much of South Asia, high school relationships are treated as taboo, almost criminalised, so just wanting to be with each other came with constant obstacles.
 At home, my brother tried to expose us, so even the little ways I could communicate with my partner were taken away from me; at school, teachers and prefects would go out of their way to keep us apart.
 From the beginning, it felt like the odds were stacked against us.

 These questions were new and daunting, but also full of possibility.